turingschool-examples/Extra-Assessment-Practice-SE2/crafting/crafting.md

 # Crafting

 Once students encounter Object.keys() they often panic and assume they need to use it anytime their dataset is an object.
-These practice prompts will help you practice manipulating the universities data set object with and _without_ needing to reach for Object.keys().
+These practice prompts will help you practice manipulating the crafting data set object _with_ and _without_ needing to reach for Object.keys().

 Note: you will not need Object.keys() for midmods or final assessments.